 The chief executive's role is tough, and getting tougher.
+The COVID-19 crisis has surely brought that into sharp and painful relief.

-Today's business environment, characterised by globalisation, universal information technology, and the watchful presence of investors, the media, regulators and government, ensures that scrutiny, accountability and responsibility are everpresent companions.
+Even before the pandemic, a business environment, characterised by globalisation, technological acceleration, and the watchful presence of investors, the media, regulators and government, ensures that scrutiny, accountability and responsibility are everpresent companions.